SmarDex-Ecosystem/usdn-contracts/whitepaper/whitepaper.typ

-The tick number of a bucket containing positions can be used to calculate the price at which those positions can be liquidated, and this price includes a penalty, such that the position value is greater than zero when it can be first liquidated (see @sec:liquidation).
+The tick number of a bucket containing positions can be used to calculate the price at which those positions can be liquidated, and this price includes a penalty, such that the position value is greater than zero when it can be first liquidated.
 This penalty $psi_i$ denominated in number of ticks, is stored in the bucket's metadata and allows to calculate the _theoretical_ liquidation price (price at which the position value is zero) of a position in tick $i$ by retrieving the price of the tick number $(i - psi_i)$.

-For instance, if the penalty for tick 1000 is 100_ticks (\~1.05%), the liquidation price of a position in tick 1000 is the price of tick 900.
+For instance, if the penalty for tick 1000 is 100_ticks (\~1.05%), then the theoretical liquidation price of a position in tick 1000 is the price of tick 900.
+But the position can be liquidated as soon as the price falls below the price of tick 1000.

 == Tick Spacing <sec:tick_spacing>